moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ## Troubleshooting

+## Configuartion testing

+If a misconfiguration is detected in your container, your build will fail.
+Our [configuration](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions/blob/main/assets/container-structure-test/container-structure-test.yml) requires:

+- `USER` set to `1000`
+- `WORKDIR` set to `/opt/analyticalplatform`

 ### Vulnerability scanning

 If a CVE is detected in your container, your build will fail.
 You will need to either update the offending package or skip the CVE by adding it to `.trivyignore` in the root of your repository.